Duquesne Spy Ring: Lilly Barbara Carola Stein

 Born in Vienna, Stein was a Jewish immigrant who had escaped in 1939 with the help of a U.S. diplomat in Vienna, Vice Consul Ogden Hammond Jr. She later met Hugo Sebold, the espionage instructor who had trained William Sebold (the two men were not related) in Hamburg, Germany.
 She enrolled in this school and was sent to the United States by way of Sweden in 1939.

 In New York, she worked as an artist's model and was said to have moved in New York's social circles.
 As a German agent her mission was to find her targets at New York nightclubs, sleep with these men, and attempt to blackmail them or otherwise entice them to give up valuable secrets.
 One FBI agent described her as a "good-looking nymphomaniac".
 Stein was one of the people to whom Sebold had been instructed to deliver microphotograph instructions upon his arrival in the United States.
 She frequently met with Sebold to give him information for transmittal to Germany, and her address was used as a return address by other agents in mailing data for Germany.

-Stein pleaded guilty and received sentences of 10 years' and 2 concurrent years' imprisonment for violations of espionage and registration statutes, respectively.
+Stein pleaded guilty and was sentenced to 10 years in prison for espionage and a concurrent two-year term for violating the Registration Act.
 After her release, she left for France where she found employment at a luxury resort near Strasbourg.